Export Promotion Reimbursement

 Export Promotion Reimbursements will be awarded to eligible small businesses to offset some of the costs of developing new export expansion projects.
 Small businesses with products and services selling successfully in the U.S. are encouraged to participate in our qualified export promotion activities and apply for export promotion reimbursements.
 This includes businesses that have never exported their products, businesses that have exported on a limited basis, or more experienced exporters seeking to continue to expand to new international markets.

 For each qualifying export promotion activity, small businesses may apply to obtain 50% of eligible associated expenses.
 The Export Promotion Reimbursement minimum amount is $1,000, and the maximum amount is $5,000.
-The West Virginia First STEP-Next STEP funding period is October 1, 2017, through September 29, 2018.
+The West Virginia First STEP-Next STEP funding period is October 1, 2018 - September 29, 2020.

 Eligible export activities under the Export Promotion Reimbursement Program include: